De Nederlandsche Bank

-De Nederlandsche Bank NV (DNB) is the central bank of the Netherlands.
-Founded by King William I in 1814, it is part of the European System of Central Banks (ESCB) and the Eurosystem.
-De Nederlandsche Bank is a public limited company (Dutch: naamloze vennootschap, abbreviated NV) whose everyday policy is overseen by the Governing Board.
-Being a public limited company, DNB has a Supervisory Board (Dutch: Raad van Commissarissen).

-Until 1999 when the Netherlands adopted the euro, the bank was responsible for the former national Dutch currency, the Dutch guilder.

-In addition, there is an advisory body called the Bank Council (Dutch: Bankraad).
-As a public entity the DNB has a function as both part of the European System of Central Banks (ESCB) and an independent public body (Dutch: zelfstandig bestuursorgaan).
-As a part of the ESCB, DNB is co-responsible for the determination and implementation of the monetary policy for the eurozone, besides being a link in the international payment system.
-As an independent public body, DNB exercises prudential supervision of financial institutions.
+De Nederlandsche Bank ([də ˈneːdərlɑntsə bɑŋk], lit.
+'The Dutch Bank', abbr.
+DNB) is the national central bank for the Netherlands within the Eurosystem.
+It was the Dutch central bank from 1814 to 1998, issuing the guilder.
+It was originally founded by King William I, and has been since transformed into a state-owned public limited company (naamloze vennootschap, abbreviated NV).

+Whereas it is governed under a national framework of accountability, De Nederlandsche Bank increasingly implements policies set at the European Union level.
+In addition to its Eurosystem role, it is the national competent authority for Austria within European Banking Supervision.
+It is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA) and European Insurance and Occupational Pensions Authority (EIOPA).
+It is Austria's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
+It provides the permanent single common representative for Austria in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).

 History

-On 2 May 1998, the European heads of state or government decided that the Economic and Monetary Union (EMU) would begin on 1 January 1999 with eleven Member States of the European Union (EU), the Netherlands included.
-As from 1 June 1998, the Dutch central bank, De Nederlandsche Bank N.V., forms part of the European System of Central Banks (ESCB).
+On 2 May 1998, the European heads of state or government decided that the Economic and Monetary Union (EMU) would begin on 1 January 1999 with eleven member states of the European Union (EU), the Netherlands included.
+As from 1 June 1998, the Dutch central bank, De Nederlandsche Bank, forms part of the European System of Central Banks (ESCB).
 On the same day, the new Bank Act (of 1998) came into force.
-Nearly 185 years into its existence, the Nederlandsche Bank has entered a new phase.
+Nearly 185 years into its existence, the Nederlandsche Bank entered a new phase.

 Tasks

-Under the 1998 Bank Act – replacing that of 1948 – the Bank has the following tasks:
+Under the 1998 Bank Act – replacing that of 1948 – the bank has the following tasks: